wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-administer-use-management-portal.md

 ##Scale clusters
 The cluster scaling feature allows you to change the number of worker nodes used by a cluster that is running in Azure HDInsight without having to re-create the cluster.

 >[AZURE.NOTE] Only clusters with HDInsight version 3.1.3 or higher are supported.
 If you are unsure of the version of your cluster, you can check the Properties page.
-See [Get familiar with the cluster portal interface](/documentation/articles/hdinsight-administer-use-management-portal-v1#Get-familiar-with-the-cluster-portal-interface).
+See [List and show clusters](/documentation/articles/hdinsight-administer-use-management-portal-v1#list-and-show-clusters).

 The impact of changing the number of data nodes for each type of cluster supported by HDInsight: